 Q: Can I really pack more for UK departures, or is that marketing nonsense?
 A: You can pack more, but cabin space remains the limiting factor.
 The real advantage is bringing bulky items like golf clubs or cruise ship water slide gear without airline fees.

-Q: Do UK departures work for solo cruisers or mature travelers?
+Q: Do UK departures work for solo cruisers or mature travellers?
 A: Absolutely.
-Singles cruises and singles cruises over 50 often feature UK departures, eliminating travel stress for solo travelers.
+Singles cruises and singles cruises over 50 often feature UK departures, eliminating travel stress for solo travellers.

 Q: How far in advance should I book UK departure parking?
 A: For Southampton and Dover during peak season, book parking simultaneously with your cruise.
 Popular slots disappear months ahead.